Hitobashira: Matsue Castle

 According to legend the Matsue Castle is also said to have been constructed on a human sacrifice that was buried under the castle's stone walls.
 Her name has never been recorded, and nothing concerning her is remembered except that she is thought to have been a beautiful young maiden who was fond of dancing and is referred to as simply the maiden of Matsue.
 After the castle was built, a law was passed forbidding any girl to dance in the streets of Matsue because the hill Oshiroyama would shudder and the castle would shake from "top to bottom".

 Other examples

-In Wanouchi, Gifu during the 1754 Horeki River Improvement Incident which involved the difficult and dangerous construction of river embankments, a local retainer voluntarily gave his life by remaining under the rushing water in order to keep a foundation pillar from moving until it could be secured from above.
+The 1754 Hōreki River incident involved the difficult and dangerous construction of river embankments in Wanouchi, Gifu.
+A local retainer voluntarily gave his life by remaining under the rushing water in order to keep a foundation pillar from moving until it could be secured from above.
 As well as aiding in the construction, this sacrifice was also treated as an offering to the gods ensuring the successful completion of the project (i.e., a hitobashira).